-- green to black, sometimes with red/orange markings/legs
+- adults: very tiny, ~ 1/32 inch; green to black, sometimes with red/orange markings/legs

 - very long front legs that look like antennae

-- migrate indoors in the late spring and fall (often up the exterior sides of buildings and through windows)
+- active and migrate indoors in the late spring and fall (often found on building exteriors)

 - Ensure that seals around windows are in good repair.